Asparkam - instructions for use. Overdose of asparkam is fatal

 The first two drugs are strong diuretics.
 When they are taken, sodium and potassium salts are intensively washed out of the body.

-Taking glycosides, especially long time, can lead to an irregular heart rhythm: the heart rate slows down, which can lead to the development of arrhythmias.
+Taking glycosides, especially long time, can lead to heart rhythm disturbances: the heart rate slows down, which can lead to the development of arrhythmia.

 "Asparkam" tablets instructions for use

-In the form of tablets "Asparkam" is produced in blisters of 10 or 50 pieces per pack.
+In tablet form, Asparkam is available in blisters of 10 or 50 pieces per package.
 Take it orally 30 minutes after meals, 1-2 tablets 3 times a day.
-The specific dose of admission is determined by the doctor and depends on the patient's state of health and other related factors.
+The specific dosage is determined by the doctor and depends on the patient’s health condition and other related factors.
 The general course of treatment is 1 month.

-In some cases, the course can be repeated, but subject to constant monitoring of the concentration of potassium in the blood.
-But in any case, the doctor determines the exact dose and duration of treatment, taking into account all concomitant diseases.
+In some cases, the course can be repeated, but subject to constant monitoring of potassium concentration in the blood.
+But in any case, the exact dose and duration of treatment is determined by the doctor, taking into account all concomitant diseases.

-Asparkam tablets are intended to compensate for the lack of potassium and magnesium, including ischemic heart disease, myocardial infarction, arrhythmia.
-The use of Asparkam in tablets also allows you to increase the effectiveness and improve the tolerance of cardiac glycosides.
-This medication is often prescribed as an adjunct to these medications to help prevent overdose.
+Asparkam tablets are intended to compensate for the lack of potassium and magnesium, including coronary heart disease, myocardial infarction, and arrhythmia.
+The use of Asparkam in tablets also increases the effectiveness and improves the tolerability of cardiac glycosides.
+This drug is often prescribed as an adjunct to such treatments, which helps avoid overdose.

-Asparkam also significantly reduces the risk of cerebrovascular disease, including cerebral hemorrhage, subarachnoid hemorrhage, and fatal cerebral stroke.
+Asparkam also significantly reduces the risk of cerebrovascular diseases, including cerebral hemorrhages, subarachnoid hemorrhages, and fatal cerebral stroke.

 "Asparkam" in ampoules instructions for use

-"Asparkam" in ampoules comes in packs of 5 or 10 pieces, containing a transparent, sometimes slightly yellowish liquid inside, which includes the main components potassium and magnesium.
+“Asparkam” in ampoules comes in packages of 5 or 10 pieces, containing inside a transparent, sometimes slightly yellowish, liquid, which includes the main components potassium and magnesium.

-The drug is administered intravenously with a dropper or intravenously.
-When the drug is administered through a dropper or as an intravenous injection, it must be diluted with a special saline solution consisting of 0.9% sodium chloride or 0.9% glucose solution.
+The drug is administered intravenously using a drip or intravenously.
+When administering the drug through a dropper or as an intravenous injection, it must be diluted with a special saline solution consisting of 0.9 percent sodium chloride or 0.9 percent glucose solution.

-The exact dosage is determined by the doctor individually for each patient, depending on specific disease...
-But in any case, the drug should be administered through a dropper at a rate of 20-25 drops per minute.
-Intravenously in the form of an injection, the drug is also administered slowly, no faster than 5 ml of the drug in 1 minute.
-The course is usually 5 to 10 days.
+The exact dosage is determined by the doctor individually for each patient, depending on specific disease.
+But in any case, the drug must be administered through a dropper at a rate of 20-25 drops per minute.
+The medicine is also administered intravenously as an injection slowly, no faster than 5 ml of the drug in 1 minute.
+The course usually lasts from 5 to 10 days.

-Indications for the introduction of "Asparkam" in injections are the same as in tablets.
-They are used as an adjunct to the main treatment for arrhythmias, heart failure, myocardial infarction with the introduction of cardiac glycosides, in order to reduce the side effects and overdose that are inherent in the introduction of such drugs.
+Indications for the administration of Asparkam in injections are the same as in tablets.
+They are used as an adjunct to the main treatment for arrhythmia, heart failure, myocardial infarction with the administration of cardiac glycosides in order to reduce side effects and overdose that are inherent in the administration of such drugs.

-"Asparkam" belongs to list B medicines.
+“Asparkam” is a List B drug.
 It should be stored in a dark, dry place, away from sunlight and light.
 Do not use beyond the expiration date.

-Asparkam is a cheap drug in comparison with analogues, but everyone can not drink it uncontrollably.
-Like any drug, this one also has its own contraindications, in which it is prohibited to take it.
-These contraindications include:
+Asparkam is a cheap drug compared to its analogues, but everyone should not drink it uncontrollably.
+Like any drug, this one also has its contraindications, under which its use is prohibited.
+Such contraindications include:

 Exacerbations associated with impaired renal function;